Chapter I: AN UNEXPECTED PARTY

 Opposite chaos, we have, for lack of a better word, order.
 Order provides structure, stability, comfort, and security.
 It involves rules, lists, planning, and predictability.
 Take a look at the piece of paper you were given as you walked in today.
 Its main function is to let everyone know how we’re going to structure this hour we have together this morning.
 It lists the different activities we do, songs, prayers, movement, in a specific pattern.
 We call it an Order of Service.
 Order is what allows us to get things done, to see a project through to completion, to manage our lives.

 Popular entertainment is full of characters that embody extremes of chaos and order.
 Big Bang Theory’s Sheldon Cooper is an example of someone so obsessed with structure that he literally cannot function if even a small element of chance is introduced into his routine.
 On the other hand, his friend Howard Wolowitz seems incapable of being serious about anything and is always getting himself into trouble because he doesn’t follow procedure in the lab.
 Other TV and movie franchises deal with this subject, but perhaps in a more meaningful way, their stories driven by characters seeking to strike a balance between the two extremes.
 To reference another of my favorite shows, the original Star Trek series features Mr. Spock, an alien character who approaches situations in a very logical, emotionless manner.
 Opposite Spock, we have … Dr. Leonard McCoy.
 (You thought I was going to say Captain Kirk, didn’t you?)
 McCoy is entirely driven by his emotions and he is very vocal about his opinion of Spock’s cold, calculating manner.
 Here’s where Jim Kirk comes in.
-Kirk is the one who often mediates between the two, and bring them together to solve whatever problem they’re having and save the ship.
+Kirk is the one who often mediates between the two and brings them together to solve whatever problem they’re having and save the ship.
 Kirk, with all of his foibles, represents balance.

 And now, back to our friend, Bilbo Baggins.
 When we left left off, he had settled down … immovably.
 One morning, the wizard, Gandalf comes riding by, and promises to send Bilbo off on an adventure.
 The following afternoon, there is a knock on his door and the next thing our poor Bilbo knows is that his orderly existence is turned completely on its head.
 Much of the drama in the story comes from poor Bilbo trying to maintain a semblance of his structured lifestyle in the face of challenge after challenge.
 He finally comes into his own when he learns to embrace the chaos without sacrificing himself in the process.
 After a journey filled with wonder and terror, Bilbo returns home a much-changed person.
 He does experience some loss, but he gains so much more in the end.